kgish/ruby-hal-server/README.md

 { "username_or_email" : USER, "password": PASSWD }
 ```

-where on success the server replies:
+where on success the server will generate the token by `SecureRandom.hex(64)`
+and replies with:

 ```
 <= 201 Created
 { "api_key" : { "user_id" : ID, "access_token" : ACCESS_TOKEN }}
 ```

+or on failure the greatly feared `401 Unauthorized` error.

 From then on the client passes back the token in the authentication
 header with all following requests: